Rishi Sunak piles pressure on Israel for ‘sustainable ceasefire’ in Gaza

 “And that’s why we’ve been consistent – and I made this point in Parliament last week – in calling for a sustainable ceasefire, whereby hostages are released, rockets stopped being fired into Israel by Hamas and we continue to get more aid in.”

-He said: "We need to get to a sustainable ceasefire as quickly as possible.

-"And, I think the route to that is to get back to where we were just two weeks ago, where hostilities ceased, there's an opening that allows the remaining hostages to be freed, which they must be straight away - allows humanitarian aid to get in - desperately needed - but, also, is a foot-in-the-door to a process, it will have to be a political process, to a two-stage solution which, in the end, is the only way that this is going to be resolved."
+The prime minister’s official spokesman said: “The IDF (Israel Defence Forces) should do more to ensure its campaign is targeted on Hamas leaders and operatives.

+“But of course, it’s important not to lose sight of the fact that Hamas deliberately puts Palestinian civilians at risk by embedding themselves in the civilian population and, of course, seizing dozens of hostages which they could release at any point.”

-Prime minister Benjamin Netanyahu is facing mounting international concern over the scale of civilian casualties in Gaza
+Israeli prime minister Benjamin Netanyahu is facing mounting international concern over the scale of civilian casualties in Gaza.

-The US, Israel’s main ally, has expressed growing unease about the conduct of the war.

 French foreign minister Catherine Colonna called for an “immediate truce” aimed at releasing more hostages, getting larger amounts of aid into Gaza and moving towards “the beginning of a political solution”.

-And foreign secretary Lord Cameron joined forces with his German counterpart to call for a “sustainable” ceasefire in the conflict, warning Israel has killed “too many civilians”.
+And Britain’s foreign secretary, David Cameron, joined forces with his German counterpart to call for a “sustainable” ceasefire over the weekend.
 Lord Cameron is expected to visit the region imminently to urge Israel to be more targeted in its approach to the conflict.

+The US, Israel’s staunchest ally, has also expressed its concern over Israel’s conduct in Gaza in recent weeks.
+Top Biden administration officials – including President Joe Biden himself – have been attempting to nudge their Israeli counterparts towards a strategy that is far less reliant on aerial attacks and more based on precise, intelligence-driven ground operations.
+However, US defence secretary Lloyd Austin declined to say if the US believes there are conditions around the timing of such a shift while speaking alongside Israeli defence minister Yoav Galant in Tel Aviv on Monday.

+Instead, the retired US Army general – an Iraq war veteran – called US support for Israel “unshakeable” and stressed that the Israelis are in charge of their own operations while maintaining that the US does not view any such shift, whenever it might occur, as a ceasefire.

+But Mr Kirby was at pains to point out that he could not say if talks are at a point “where another deal is imminent”.

+“We are working literally every day on this on the ground and back here in Washington ... the negotiators that are in question here have had some conversations in the last couple of days.
+We hope that that becomes a fruitful discussion,” he said.
+“I can’t promise you a certain date where we could get another one in place, just that we’re continuing to work really, really hard”.

-As the death toll in Gaza spirals, Mr Wallace wrote in the Daily Telegraph: “Going after Hamas is legitimate; obliterating vast swathes of Gaza is not.
+Mr Wallace, the former UK defence secretary, was far more forthright in his piece for the Daily Telegraph, writing: “Going after Hamas is legitimate; obliterating vast swathes of Gaza is not.

 “Using proportionate force is legal but collective punishment and forced movement of civilians is not.